bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 ---
 I've been playing with the alpha of v4 of the excellent [React Router](https://react-router.now.sh/).
 I really like the new API that they're going with, particularly for route configuration.
-`OnEnter` hooks are now no longer necessary for protecting routes and nice, declarative approach can be taken instead.
+`OnEnter` hooks are now no longer necessary for protecting routes and a nice, declarative approach can be taken instead.
 Here's an example route setup :

 {%highlight javascript linenos %}